 Who is John Faye?

-At the end of 2017, with over three decades in the music business under his belt, Philly rock veteran John Faye decided to take a new direction in his creative life and went on a self-imposed hiatus from recording and performing to look back on his life and career in his upcoming memoir, tentatively titled The Yin and the Yang of it All: Memories from the Cusp, as told by a Mixed-Up, Mixed Race Kid, the book will examine Faye’s unique experience as the surprise love child of a Korean mother and an Irish father.
-Raised by his mother and three older half-sisters after his father’s death, Faye spent his pre-adolescence in the post-Vietnam 70’s, navigating an often cruel, but sometimes hilarious suburban landscape in Newark, Delaware, where the dualities and contradictions of his very existence ensured he would never quite fit in.
+At the end of 2017, with over three decades in the music business under his belt, Philly rock veteran John Faye decided to take a new direction in his creative life and went on a self-imposed hiatus from recording and performing to look back on his life and career in his upcoming memoir, tentatively titled The Yin and the Yang of it All: Memories from the Cusp, as told by a Mixed-Up, Mixed-Race Kid.

 With eleven full-length studio albums, two live albums, a B-sides record, three EP’s, a DVD, and a handful of digital singles to his credit, John Faye has amassed an impressive musical resume.